shiyunqiu/CS205_Sudoku/README.md

 $ ./run
 ```

 In your terminal.
 The OpenMP version can be executed in the same way.
-However, if you want to tune the number of threads, you can specify it as an environment variable:
+However, if you want to tune the number of threads, you can change the `THREAD_NUM` in the main.cpp or specify it as an environment variable:

 ```
 $ export OMP_NUM_THREADS=<the number of threads you want>